 Mass tort lawsuits are designed to help people who have been harmed by the same individual or group’s actions.
-They’ve played a role in taking on abusive employers, negligent drug companies, and corrupt corporations.
-These cases leverage collective power while still awarding individual legal autonomy.
-So what are mass tort lawsuits?
-Read on to learn more.

 Let’s start by looking at the mass tort definition and breaking down other important terms.